fipenly/awesome-fivem/README.md

 - [StreamFileAssistant](https://github.com/st860923/StreamFileAssistant) - This tool, using Python and packaged to exe, is designed to clean up those extra, now unnecessary files, helping you optimize your stream resources.
 Duplicate YFT Cleaner / Stream Duplicate Checker / Manual File List Checker.

 - [mmVehiclesMetaMerger](https://github.com/mmleczek/mmVehiclesMetaMerger) - Tool made to easily merge multiple GTA 5 vehicle meta files.

+- [fivem-items-gallery](https://github.com/bitc0de/fivem-items-gallery) - This project serves as an image gallery for Fivem items, providing a comprehensive collection of images that can be easily downloaded and utilized in Fivem servers.
+Featuring a user-friendly interface, you can either search for specific items or browse through various categories to find exactly what you're looking for.